The Committees are an essential channel to deliver the mission of the CNCPI.

 This Committee deals with the mainstream work and professional practices.
 Its role is to keep abreast of current events in professional practice, especially related to the French Patent and Trademark Office (INPI).

-It takes action either on its own initiative, or at the request of the Board, other commissions or colleagues.
+It takes action either on its own initiative, or at the request of the Board, other committees or colleagues.
 If requested by a colleague, particular cases can be treated confidentially and these are usually handled by a co-chair.

 The Relations with IP Offices Committee is also tasked with organising meetings, in French, with international and community Offices and with the participation INPI to keep CPIs and their collaborators informed in the areas of patents, the Patent Cooperation Treaty (PCT), and trademarks.